Finding the value of intangibles in business:

 Many times throughout my career, I’ve been confronted with the difficulty of presenting a business case for one project or another to colleagues or management.
 I suspect many of you have had similar experiences.
-Perhaps the most frequent reason for failing to win approval of “my project,” was that I had not made a sound, measurable business case.
+Perhaps the most frequent reason for failing to win the approval of “my project,” was that I had not made a sound, measurable business case.
 Come to think of it, I have yet to have a project turned down by the management team or board when I properly demonstrated that it met ROI and strategic objectives.
 So the question is how do we make a sound, measurable business case for our projects?
-How do we measure risk with some of our more “soft” project components such as advertising and marketing results, new product initiatives or, for example, simply evaluating whether to hire additional sales people to grow market share?
+How do we measure risk with some of our more “soft” project components such as advertising and marketing results, new product initiatives, or, for example, simply evaluating whether to hire additional salespeople to grow market share?
 Enter Douglas Hubbard, author of How to Measure Anything.
 Hubbard has made what can be a deadly dull subject interesting and accessible.
 He writes in a clear and concise manner and uses many real-life examples to make his concepts “stick.”
 I wish I had access to the concepts in this book decades ago as I built my career in the semiconductor business.

 I found several examples for measuring exactly what I needed in the past and always felt I could not measure.
-Specifically, I’m thinking about all the discussions I’ve had around the “risk” of adding a new sales person to a territory – how much additional revenue will be generated?
+Specifically, I’m thinking about all the discussions I’ve had around the “risk” of adding a new salesperson to a territory – how much additional revenue will be generated?
 What about the market there?
 Where’s the economy going?
 What will happen if the new products aren’t introduced?
-What’s the financial risk to taking on the cost of adding that new salesperson?
+What’s the financial risk of taking on the cost of adding that new salesperson?
 Getting my people to commit to a “number” so that I could assess the ROI was like pulling a hen’s teeth.
 And to bring the point home, several of my colleagues asked me as recently as two months ago how to make this very decision.
 Luckily, I had just finished reading Hubbard’s book and was able to give them guidance; but more on this topic in Part II of this report.
 For now, let’s start with Hubbard’s definition of measurement:

 Measurement: A set of observations that reduce uncertainty where the result is expressed as a quantity.
-As long as we are not willing to accept a best guess, or educated estimate, or range of possibilities for a difficult to measure item we will not move forward.
+As long as we are not willing to accept the best guess, or educated estimate, or range of possibilities for a difficult to measure item we will not move forward.
 Our decisions will be flawed.
 I found these four assumptions to be most useful:

 - Your problem is not as unique as you think